vamping111/terraform-provider-testmark/website/docs/d/instance.html.markdown

 ~> **NOTE:** Some values are not always set and may not be available for interpolation.

+* `affinity` - The affinity setting for an instance on a dedicated host.
 * `ami` - The ID of the image used to launch the instance.
 * `arn` - The ARN of the instance.
 * `associate_public_ip_address` - Whether the instance is associated with a public IP address or not.